Karachi

 The teenager remained on a ventilator in the ICU, but despite all efforts, he passed away on June 28, just three days after the onset of symptoms.

-Health officials visited the boy’s residence and found that the drinking water tank had not been cleaned for at least six months, possibly exposing him to the parasite.
+Health officials visited the boy’s residence and found that the storage water tank had not been cleaned for at least six months, possibly exposing him to the parasite.

 Naegleria enters the body through the nose, usually during swimming or washing, and attacks the brain, causing primary amoebic meningoencephalitis (PAM) – a condition that is almost always fatal.